MNaguib2/SecondProjectUdacity/README.md

 3- create role or user in postgrest 'mena_udacity' and password 'password123' 4- Repeate step 2 and 3 with Detial test create DB with name 'storefront_test' and user 'Test_Udacity' and password 'password123'
 5- install db-migrate -g
-6- write in comment db-migrate up
+6- write in command db-migrate up
-7- use script 'dev-server'
+7- write in command db-migrate --env test up to establist db tables test 8- use script 'dev-server'

 ENV Variable : -